Common reasons for medical device recalls

 Software issues are the most common reason for medical device recalls.

-Pharmaceutical companies and medical device manufacturers should be prepared to implement recall actions, as necessary.
+Medical device manufacturers (similar to pharmaceutical manufacturers) should be prepared to implement recall actions, when necessary.
 While quality testing occurs throughout manufacturing, including final checks prior to market release, sometimes a quality issue may be discovered after the product is released for use or sale.

 Consumer warning notices, safe use instructions, and/or recalls of therapeutic products generally occur in relation to one or more of the following issues: